Editing a animation sequence

 Move the time cursor to the position where the key frame needs to be added.
 In the corresponding property list item, click .

-After selecting the corresponding node and the corresponding property track, the editor control for the corresponding property will appear in the middle of the Animation panel, and the key frame can be marked by modification.
+After selecting the corresponding node and the corresponding property track, the editor control for the corresponding property will appear in the middle of the animation editor, and the key frame can be marked by modification.

-After adding the property track, move the time cursor to desired position of the Inspector panel or perform scene operations to automatically generate key frames.
+After adding the property track, move the time cursor to desired position of the Property Inspector or perform scene operations to automatically generate key frames.